NBA Rumors: Kyrie Irving For Kawhi Leonard Trade A ‘No-Brainer’ For Celtics, According To ‘ESPN’ Analyst

 “This is an aggressive play for Leonard, to be sure, but in a league increasingly favoring offenses that are predicated on preventing ball-stopping, while highly valuing the ability to switch everything defensively, it’s not hard to see how this is a no-brainer for Boston.”

-Irving and Leonard suffered injuries during the regular season that prevented them from joining their respective teams in the playoffs.
-Irving is currently recovering from a knee surgery while Leonard is still rehabbing and consulting a specialist in New York.
+Irving and Leonard both suffered injuries during the regular season that prevented them from joining their respective teams in the playoffs.
+Irving is currently recovering from a knee surgery, while Leonard is still rehabbing and consulting a specialist in New York.
 However, both superstars are expected to be fully healthy before the start of the 2018-19 NBA season.

 As Elhassan noted, the acquisition of Kawhi Leonard will give the Celtics a roster that could “legitimately contend” with the Golden State Warriors.
 Leonard is not only another scoring threat, but someone who can be trusted to guard superstar forwards like Kevin Durant and LeBron James.
 With Irving potentially being sent to the Spurs, the Celtics should prioritize re-signing Marcus Smart in the upcoming free agency.
 Celtics Head Coach Brad Stevens could make Gordon Hayward their new playmaker to fill up the hole left by Irving.